Shah Mosque (Isfahan): Construction

 Construction of the Naqsh-e Jahan Square began around 1590.
 Construction on the Shah Mosque itself, which was part of this project, only began in 1611 (1020 AH), possibly due to delays in purchasing the land required.
 Based on the series of dated inscriptions around the mosque, construction was probably completed around 1630–1 (1040 AH), which is the date of the inscription on the mosque's western iwan.
 This indicates that construction finished in the early years of Abbas's successor, Shah Safi.
 The alabaster dadoes around the mosque were only added in 1638.
 The construction was reported to have cost 60,000 tomans, reflecting the size of the project.

 The name of the architect Ali Akbar Isfahani appears in the main foundation inscription of the mosque, located above the doorway of the entrance iwan.
-The inscription also mentions that the supervisor of the construction was Muhibb 'Ali Beg Lala, who was also a major donor to the mosque.
+The inscription also mentions that the supervisor of the construction was Mohebb Ali Beg, who was also a major donor to the mosque.
 Another architect, Badi al-Zaman-i Tuni, is mentioned as the imperial architect during an account of the land purchases prior to construction.
 He may have been involved in the early phase of construction, while Ali Akbar most likely completed the project.
 The name of the calligrapher Ali Riza (or Ali Reza), who also designed the inscriptions for the nearby Lotfallah Mosque, appears at the end of the same inscription, suggesting he was involved in designing the mosque's epigraphic compositions.

 Because of the Shah's desire to have the building completed during his lifetime, shortcuts were taken in the construction; for example, the Shah ignored warnings by one of the architects, Abu'l Qāsim, regarding the danger of subsidence in the foundations of the mosque, and he pressed ahead with the construction.
 The architect proved to be right, as in 1662 the building had to undergo major repairs.

 Recent history

-In the years after the Iranian Revolution of 1978–1979, the mosque's official name was changed to Imam Khomeini Mosque or Imam Mosque, in honour of Ruhollah Khomeini.
+In the years after the 1979 Iranian Revolution, the mosque's official name was changed to Imam Khomeini Mosque or Imam Mosque, in honour of Ruhollah Khomeini.

 The latest restoration project on the mosque began in 2010.
 Damage to the dome was discovered in 2022 due to errors in the work.
 In June 2024, Iranian officials announced the completion of the restoration work on the dome, including repairs to correct the previous errors.
 In June 2025, another phase of the restoration was announced and aimed at restoring the tile decoration on the middle portion of the dome, with a budget of over 8.5 billion Iranian rials.

+In the 2026 Iran war started by the US and Israel, the world heritage site has suffered damages according to numerous reports.
+UNESCO confirmed damage to multiple World Heritage Sites and on 11 March urged all parties to protect heritage sites.